leegao/readme2tex/READOTHER.md

 #### How can you tell where the baseline of an image is?

-By prepending every inline equation with an anchor.
+By prepending every inline formula with an anchor.
 During post-processing, we can isolate the anchor, which is fixed at the baseline, and crop it out.
 It's super clowny, but it does the job.

 #### Caveats